 Senior Women Living Together

-If you are a single, senior (55+) woman (or identify as a woman) living alone and looking for an alternative to your current living arrangement, you’ve come to the right place.
+If you are a single, senior (55+) woman (or identify as a woman) living in Ontario, and you are looking for an alternative to your current living arrangement, you’ve come to the right place.

 Senior Women Living Together is a platform where you can learn about shared living, find compatible homemates and together find suitable rental accommodation.